Free Notebook Usage

 Resource Issues

 How to handle insufficient memory?
-Close unnecessary Notebooks, clean temporary variables and data, use smaller datasets, consider upgrading to paid version.
+Close unnecessary Notebooks, clear temporary variables and data, use smaller datasets, or consider upgrading to a paid version.
+How to optimize runtime?
+Use efficient algorithms, avoid repeated calculations, use cache appropriately, and optimize data processing workflows.

 Functional Issues